INSIDE: Paige Fraser’s “ASCENSION” at Northwestern University’s Danceworks 2019

 Paige Fraser: As a young child my main goal was to become a professional dancer.
 I began dancing at the age of four and instantly fell in love with Ballet and the focus it required.
 Many years later I am grateful to say I have had the career I dreamt of as a child … and I’m not done yet.
 To be honest my introduction into choreographing happened very naturally.
 I received my first opportunity to choreograph at Houston Academy of Dance in the summer of 2015.
 I remember I was slightly nervous because I had never choreographed before aside from the composition class I took while studying at Fordham University.
 Working with these young and talented dancers was so much fun.
 It showed me that I had a creative side aside from just being a dancer/performer.
 I enjoyed creating and using my life experiences and the experiences of others as inspiration.
 I loved witnessing the moment when the dancers let go and become vulnerable to the work.

 Over the past few years I have continued to choreograph smaller works.
 Every season at Visceral we present WITHIN which is a showcase of choreography by the dancers of the company.
 This has been a wonderful opportunity to dig deeper and work on my voice and vision as a creator.
 In 2017 I was given the opportunity to choreograph a new work that would be presented at Links Hall in Chicago.
 This was my first big commission.
 It would be a part of a larger show entitled “Performing Home” produced by Cynthia Bond.
 After our first meeting I questioned myself and if I was ready to participate in such a big project.
 It is always scary doing something that is outside of your comfort zone, but I pushed past that and got to work.
 Sometimes you won’t feel ready or prepared, but it’s good to say yes and it’s good to try.
-This opportunity is what showcased my work to Joel Martin, the director of the dance department at Northwestern University.
+This opportunity is what showcased my work to Joel Valentin-Martinez, the director of the dance program, department of theatre, at Northwestern University.

 I wanted it to be more than just dance but rooted in blood memories from my grandparents and parents.